sunpy/sunpy-SEP/SEP-0002-revised.md

 * Significant contributions to the Project's goals, in any form
 * A willingness to dedicate time to improving the Project
 * A willingness to recruit, train, and nominate new team members
+* A track record of adhering to the project Code of Conduct.

 Project Membership acknowledges sustained and valuable efforts that align well with the philosophy and the goals of the SunPy Project.